opulo-inc/docs/docs/openpnp/v4/calibration/5-mm-per-pixel/index.md

 7. **Locate a calibration square to be measured**.
     * Jog the machine until a **golden guideline square** is fully visible in the top camera view.
 The square should be roughly centered in the camera's reticles.
 The whole square must be visible.
 If necessary, use the scroll wheel to zoom out and ensure the entire square is visible.
+    * In `Machine Controls`, you can adjust the `Distance Slider` to jog in larger or smaller increments when locating the golden guideline square.
      ![The square guideline on the datum board](images/units-per-pixel-square-on-datum.webp)
 <br/><br/>